Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 Asma, a surfer from Rabat (journal, 2019)

-Having done some research before arriving on the ground, I knew that Morocco’s surfing champion lived in one of the villages, so it seemed obvious to me that I should go meet her.
+Having done some research before arriving on the ground, I knew that Morocco’s surfing champion lived in one of the villages, and it seemed obvious to me that I should go meet her.
 When I realized that my meeting with Marwa wasn’t going to happen (she never showed up for our appointments), I decided to ask some surfers if they knew her.
 This approach proved fruitful; I gathered a lot of information about her, so I thought it would be interesting to include her as one of my subjects.

-Deciding to take up surfing as a Moroccan woman
+Deciding to Take Up Surfing as a Moroccan Woman

 First Steps in Surfing: Imitation or Confrontation?